 The Group's and the Company's financial assets are classified into one of the three categories, including financial assets at fair value through profit or loss ("FVTPL"), loans and receivables and available-for-sale financial assets.
 The classification depends on the nature and purpose of the financial assets and is determined at the time of initial recognition.
-All regular way purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace.
+All regular way purchases or sales of financial assets are recognised and derecognised on a trade date basis.
+Regular way purchases or sales are purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace.